Manfred-Hu/Association_rule_mining/README.md

 ![image](https://user-images.githubusercontent.com/68360191/116813211-4ade1300-ab85-11eb-9b4f-f7bf379fcb2d.png)

 Differnt apriori algorithms has the same result.
-However, the results of FP-Growth is a bit different, and its association rules is less.
+However, the results of FP-Growth is a bit different, and its association rules is less than apriori algorithms.

 3.3 Comparison of running time: